|About this course:|

 This is a key introductory Level 1 course.
 Level 1 courses provide core subject knowledge and study skills needed for both higher education and distance learning, to help you progress to courses at Level 2.

-U116 is an interdisciplinary introduction to environmental issues that will help you to develop the necessary skills for studying at more advanced levels, such as the Level 2 course Environment (U216).
+Environment: journeys through a changing world is an interdisciplinary introduction to environmental issues that will help you to develop the necessary skills for studying at more advanced levels, such as the Level 2 course Environment: sharing a dynamic planet (DST206).
 It offers a great deal of help with study skills, such as taking notes, writing essays and basic scientific expressions.
 By the end of the course, you will be expected to be working at the level required of first year undergraduate students.
 We would like to encourage students from as wide a range of backgrounds as possible to study with us.

 If you have any doubt about the suitability of the course, please contact our Student Registration & Enquiry Service.